 Simple Baby Games That Build the Same Skills

 You can build many of the same developmental skills as peekaboo with simple, everyday games.
-Hide a toy under a scarf or blanket, and you give your baby a simple game that strengthens object permanence while also sparking visual surprise.
+Hide a toy under a scarf or blanket, and you give your baby a game that strengthens object permanence while sparking visual surprise.

 Rolling a ball back and forth adds turn-taking, shared attention, and early social exchange.
 Singing short songs with repetitive phrases during play helps language development and auditory recognition.